Can You Put Sunscreen on a New Tattoo?

 Can I Put Sunscreen On A Healed Tattoo?

-TIP: Use sunscreen that is an SPF of 30 or above and something that is waterproof to make sure you don’t sweat or swim it off during the day.
+TIP: Use sunscreen that is an SPF of 30 or above and waterproof to make sure you don’t sweat or swim it off.

 UVA and UVB rays are not only harmful to the skin in general but can also cause some significant damage to your beloved tattoos.

 Sun damage can cause ink fading, blisters, and a longer healing time.
-None of which sounds like a fun time to me.
+None of which sounds like a fun time.

 If you didn’t heed the warning and went out into the sun unprotected and ended up with a nasty burn on your brand new tattoo, you can’t say we didn’t try to warn you.